-A UK company which is a corporate member of an LLP will generally be taxed on its apportioned profits at the relevant corporation tax rate (please see the Tax section under "Establishing a UK subsidiary" above for additional information in respect of rates of corporation tax).
+A UK company which is a corporate member of an LLP will generally be taxed on its apportioned profits at the corporation tax rate (currently 19%).
 Non-UK companies should take advice as to whether the LLP is treated as a corporate/tax-opaque entity or a partnership/tax-transparent entity, in the jurisdiction where they are based.